f8573/Relational-Algebra-Project/README.txt

 radb is the frontend, radb-core is the backend.
 To use, run these commands in order.

-cd radb-core
+cd backend
 pip install
 pip install -e .
 python server.py

-Open radb/index.html in browser to your heart's content.
+Open frontend/index.html in browser to your heart's content.
 However, as I've removed the .db file, you'll be working with a completely blank one.
 You'll need to navigate to the Raw LaTeX tab, and write out some SQL commands.

 e.g. :